 To create this list of the best showtunes of the 2000s, we at Playbill established some ground rules.
 These needed to be original songs written for a stage musical (no matter how much we love “Let Me Be Your Star” from Smash).
 They needed to have been performed on Broadway in the last 25 years (shows that premiered Off-Broadway and then moved to Broadway counted).
 And we could only pick one song per musical (we must spread the love after all).
 We spent hours debating which musicals must be included (as well as the hidden gems).
 We assembled multiple shortlists and had many hours of spirited debate.

-At the end, we settled on a list of 30 songs, which will be released in chronological installments beginning December 22 and December 23.
-The full list will be released December 24.
+At the end, we settled on a list of 30 songs, which we released in chronological installments beginning with 10 songs on December 22 and 10 songs on December 23.
+The full list of all 30 songs is now live.

-Without further ado, here’s the Best Broadway Showtunes of the Last 25 Years, Part One (spanning the years 2000 to 2005)—with reflections from Playbill's editorial staff.
-Check back tomorrow for Part Two: 2006 to 2014, and Wednesday for Part Three: 2015 to 2025.
+Without further ado, here’s the Best Broadway Showtunes of the Last 25 Years (spanning the years 2000 to 2025)—with reflections from Playbill's editorial staff.

 “Keep It Gay” from The Producers (2001)